tapjs/tapjs/docs/cli/index.md

 Usage:
   tap [options] [<files>]

+tap v14.1.1 - A Test-Anything-Protocol library for JavaScript

 Executes all the files and interprets their output as TAP formatted test result data.
 If no files are specified, then tap will search for testy-looking files, and run those.
 (See '--test-regex' below.)